aravind289/Websitedesign/README.md

 # Websitedesign
-hsbc training for website deisgn using pure html and css
+Hsbc training for website deisgn using pure html and css Ajax call, form creation and pure HTMl and css